 James Mountcastle is the Production Stage Manager (PSM) at Yale Rep and a Professor in The Practice of Stage Management at David Geffen School of Drama.
 As PSM, he has supervised stage management teams through more than a hundred Yale Rep productions over the past 18 seasons.
 James graduated from David Geffen School of Drama himself in 1990 and before returning to teach at the School in 2004, he spent 15 years working in New York City where he stage managed many musicals on Broadway and for Broadway National Tours.
 A professional stage manager for 38 years, James is proud to work on this production with two wonderful assistant stage managers.
 Ais Galvin and Alexus Coney are Stage Management Team Members of the very first rank, and they deserve all the applause they can possibly hear from one very proud and grateful PSM.
 Thank you!

-Nicholas Orvis he/him is a dramaturg, critic, and director in his final year at David Geffen School of Drama, where his work in includes Green Suga Bloos (Langston Hughes Festival) and Almost (Nearly) Fucking Finally (Fourth-year Acting Project); also The Hedgehog’s Dilemma (Yale Cabaret) and the father, the son, and the holy spirit (Yale Summer Cabaret).
+Nicholas Orvis he/him is a dramaturg, critic, and director in his final year at David Geffen School of Drama.
+His work at Yale includes Green Suga Bloos and Almost (Nearly) Fucking Finally (Geffen School); Edward Albee’s Who’s Afraid of Virginia Woolf?
+(Yale Repertory Theatre); The Hedgehog’s Dilemma (Yale Cabaret); and the father, the son, and the holy spirit (Yale Summer Cabaret).
 Prior to beginning at the Geffen School, Nick was the Literary Associate for Premiere Stages at Kean University, where he helped develop new plays by writers including Deborah Brevoort, Nicole Pandolfo, Keith Josef Adkins, and Tammy Ryan.
 Nick is a former managing editor of Theater magazine and a co-creator and producer of the ongoing Dungeons + Drama Nerds, a podcast exploring the intersections between theater and tabletop roleplaying games.